gabimelo/docker-gpu-anaconda-jupyter/README.md

 # docker-gpu-anaconda-jupyter
 Dockerfile for Docker container with GPU compatibility.
 Creates an Anaconda Env, from which Jupyter Noteboook runs.

-Current issue: notebook executes in correct environment, but installed packages seem not to be present.

 ---

 To run it, build with: